21 New Year’s Resolutions for Small Businesses to Make in 2021

 Instead of broadly and ineffectively casting a wide net, take the time to define your target audiences so that your marketing and other efforts are focused enough to have a real, meaningful effect for your business.
 Determining exactly who your target markets are — starting with the who, when, how, and why — gives your business the benefit of being able to appeal to those most likely to engage with you.
 Your business can’t be everything for everyone, so don’t try.

 Do the research, identify your niche, and run your business with its target audiences in mind.
 This focus will give purpose and meaning to every business decision you make — from the design of your site to the kind of content you produce to the way you market that content — and yourself.

 Then, once you’ve zeroed in on your target audiences, ask them to do something with your winningest CTAs.

-FYI: even with a target audience bullseye in mind, it’s necessary to make your website accessible for all users, including audiences with disabilities, LGBTQ+ groups and those who speak languages other than English.
+FYI: even with a target audience bullseye in mind, it’s necessary to make your website accessible for all users, including people with different abilities, LGBTQ+ groups, and those who speak languages other than English.
 Inclusivity is just good business.

-Sure, it’s oft’-overlooked if you’re not in a 90s Meg Ryan/Tom Hanks rom-com, but truth be told, email can be very powerful.
-Especially where marketing is concerned.
+Sure, it’s often overlooked if you’re not in a ‘90s Meg Ryan/Tom Hanks rom-com, but truth be told, email can be very powerful.
 How powerful?

-Well, a whopping 89 percent of marketers say that email is their primary channel for lead generation — and they consistently rank email as the single-most-effective tactic for meeting their awareness, acquisition, conversion, and retention goals.
-They’ve branded it, fittingly, “the workhorse” and prove your marketing budget should include more $$$ allotted for an invested email strategy.
+Well, a whopping 89% of marketers say that email is their primary channel for lead generation — and they consistently rank email as the single-most-effective tactic for meeting their awareness, acquisition, conversion, and retention goals.
+They’ve branded it, fittingly, “the workhorse” and prove your marketing budget should include more money allotted for an invested email strategy.
 This seemingly-archaic medium (which was predicted to decline, btw) is increasingly relevant — unlike screen names or Myspace pages — for site owners looking to build customer relationships and augment sales.